 Made, in 1965, by Michael Klinger and Tony Tenser's Compton-Cameo Films, produced by Klinger, Harry Fine and Robert Sterne and directed by Gerry O'Hara - previously responsible for such curios as That Kind Of Girl (1963) and a magnificent adaptation of Edgar Wallace's Game For Three Losers (1965) - The Pleasure Girls was a mid-1960s London variant on the cautionary 'if you can't handle The Big City, young lady, stay at home in the provinces' morality tale which was very much in vogue at the time.
 Both in music (think of, for instance, The Kinks' 'Big Black Smoke') and in the cinema.
 It's a sort of (very) low-budget version of Georgy Girl (with bits of A Taste Of Honey thrown-in), or a (low-budget) female equivalent of The Knack ...
 And How To Get It.
 Only, without the laddish humour (though it does have the latter's quota of - entirely frowned-upon - sexist gittery).

-In a London which is not quite yet a-swingin', baby (but, getting there), O'Hara's film takes place over the course of just one weekend as relationships are established and then crumble to dust when the darker sides of the male characters come to the fore.
+In a London which is not quite yet a-swingin' like a pendulum do (but, sort-of getting there), O'Hara's film takes place over the course of just one weekend as relationships are established and then crumble to dust when the darker sides of the male characters come to the fore.
 At the beginning, however, The Pleasure Girls feels like it's going to be something entirely different.
 Sally (the astonishingly-good From The North favourite Francesca Annis) is a reasonably well-off country girl, new to the capital and ready to start a career as a model.
 The fact that this is almost directly a word-for-word description of the plot of Edgar Wright's recent - From The North favourite - Last Night In Soho - proves that there's nothing new under The Sun, dear blog reader.
 (This blogger, please note, did say 'almost' directly; in Last Night In Soho, Thomasin McKenzie comes to London from Wiltshire to be study fashion design rather than appearing in front of the camera.
 But, otherwise ...)

 Sally moves in with her new beast fiends, the sensible Marion (From The North favourite Rosemary Nichols), the slightly less-sensible Angela (From The North favourite Anneke Wills), the much-less-sensible Dee (Suzanna Leigh) and stock 1960s Australian, Cobber (Colleen Fitzpatrick), along with their gay friend Paddy (Tony Tanner).
 Which was quite a brave bit of storytelling, considering that this was 1965, two years before homosexuality was decriminalised in the UK.